6 Tips for planning successful photography mini sessions

 - Photo editing - whether you use Lightroom, Capture One or any other photo editing app, make sure you also have some of your favorite presets ready.
 This will help you speed up the process.
 For mini session photos, we wouldn’t recommend any heavy retouching done, unless the client requested it and is willing to pay extra for it.

 - Photo delivery - the fastest and easiest way to share your photos with clients, is through an online photo delivery tool, such as Pixieset Client Gallery.
 Consider creating a collection default with all your pre-configured settings (from gallery cover design, to grid style, color options, etc).
-Apply the collection default whenever you upload a new mini session gallery.
+Apply the collection default whenever you upload a new mini session gallery for a quicker process.
 Here’s how to create a collection default inside Client Gallery.

 5. Marketing your mini sessions